There are times I feel uneasy. My heart says there’s probably something wrong – I don’t know what. Something doesn’t

 I said it the way I felt.

-But if you still haven’t got your answer, pause and ask yourself “What’s making me restless?”
+But if you still haven’t got your answer, then pause and ask yourself “What’s making me restless?”

 You’d know what’s concerning you.
 You’d know what’s going wrong.
 You’d know what you really need to do.